What does transferring involve?

 Is there another way to get the video files so I can edit them?

 Yes, the video files which would normally be used to author a video DVD can simply be copied to a data storage device for you and these video files can be imported into a video editing application.
 The main difficulty is the size of the files concerned.
 I could copy them to a data DVD disc, but that is limited to approx 20 mins of video per disc.
-Larger files could be copied to a USB key, but requires the key to be reformatted wiping any previous files.
+Larger files can now be copied to a USB stick, but requires the stick to be reformatted erasing any previous files.
 The other option is a portable hard drive and if you have one I could copy any files to that for you or I can obtain and supply a suitable drive for you.

 Can I copy the sound from an audio CD to edit on my computer?